The Optional Vaccines Your Cat May Really Need

 The first step is easy: it consists of including in the program the core vaccines, the vaccines that all cats should receive whatever their exposure to pathogens or their lifestyle.

 These vaccines are the core vaccines.
 They are covered in the Chapter 5 of this guide.
-They are namely, vaccines against panleukopenia, calicivirus, herpesvirus, influenza and rabies.
+They are namely, vaccines against panleukopenia, calicivirus, herpesvirus, and rabies.

 The second step is a bit trickier.
 You’ll have to choose from the optional, non-core vaccines list those your cat really needs.